A Simple Client

 The Requirements

-One day you sit around and dream about sunshine as suddently the dreaded Project Manager approaches you and asks you to build a small task application.
+One day you sit around and dream about going outside as suddenly the dreaded Project Manager approaches you and asks you to build a small task application.
 The application should consist of a list showing the current tasks.
 Additionally, a web form should allow the user to create a new task (which should then be displayed in the list of current tasks).

 The Initial HTML